Russia extends troop drills; Ukraine appeals for cease-fire - NewsBreak

 “We cannot forever offer an olive branch while Russia conducts missile tests and continues to amass troops,” said Michel, the president of the European Council.

-After a call with French President Emmanuel Macron, Putin blamed Ukraine for the escalation at the contact line and NATO for “pumping modern weapons and ammunition” into Ukraine.
-The Kremlin statement mentioned a cease-fire only in passing and made no mention of Zelenskyy’s call for a meeting.

-In Kyiv, life continued seemingly as usual on a mild winter Sunday, with brunches and church services in full swing.
+In Kyiv, life continued seemingly as usual on Sunday, with brunches and church services in full swing.
 Katerina Spanchak, who fled the separatist-occupied Lugansk region years ago, said she prayed for peace.

 “We are people, we all love life, and we are all united by our love of life.
 We should appreciate it every day.
 That’s why I think everything will be fine,” Spanchak said outside services at St. Michael’s monastery.